fwupd/fwupd/README.md

 1. [GNOME Software](https://wiki.gnome.org/Apps/Software) is the graphical
  frontend available.
 When compiled with firmware support, it will check for updates periodically and automatically download firmware in the background.
- After the firmware has been downloaded a popup will be displayed in GNOME Software to perform the update.
+ After the firmware has been downloaded, a popup will be displayed in GNOME Software to perform the update.

 2. [KDE Discover](https://userbase.kde.org/Discover) is the software center,